All Products

 Container Service for Kubernetes:CoreDNS

-CoreDNS is the default DNS service discovery plug-in for ACK and ACK Edge clusters.
-You can also use the CoreDNS component for service discovery in ACK Serverless clusters.
-This topic describes the CoreDNS component, explains how to use it, and provides its change log.
+CoreDNS is the default DNS service discovery plugin for ACK clusters and ACK Edge clusters.
+ACK serverless clusters also support CoreDNS for service discovery.
+This topic describes the CoreDNS component, explains how to use it, and lists its change log.

-CoreDNS is the component in Kubernetes clusters that handles DNS resolution.
-It resolves both internal custom service domain names and external domain names.
+CoreDNS is a component in Kubernetes clusters responsible for DNS resolution.
+It resolves both custom service domain names within the cluster and external domain names.
 The CoreDNS project is hosted by the Cloud Native Computing Foundation (CNCF).
 For more information about CoreDNS, see CoreDNS: DNS and Service Discovery.

-CoreDNS has two editions: unmanaged and managed.
+CoreDNS is available in two editions: unmanaged and managed.
 For more information, see DNS for service discovery.

 Notes